andrewjka/quiteasy-bar/README.md

 A very simple bar that I try to put my heart into.
 There are no configuration files, the code I try to write simple and understandable, everyone can customize for themselves.
+Developed under the Colloid theme.

 In the plans:
 1. realize the change of theme